anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 * assertion: contains the requested voucher assertion.

-The ietf-voucher-request:voucher is enhanced with additional parameters:
+The ietf-voucher-request-async:voucher is enhanced with additional parameters:

 * agent-provided-proximity-registrar-cert: MUST be included and contains the base64-encoded LDevID(Reg) EE certificate